ButAnswersDo/butAnswersDoAppen/README.md

 # butAnswersDoAppen

-The map protorypeComments contains results and notes of the outcome on the different test (unitTest, acceptanceTest, intigrationTest, findBugs, gitinspector)  that were used on the application.
+The folder protorypeComments contains results and notes of the outcome on the different test (unitTest, acceptanceTest, intigrationTest, findBugs, gitinspector)  that were used on the application.

+# D1
+The folder D1 contains the files from the D1 submission.
+Note that the uppload date is invalid.
+The files were correctly upploaded to a diffrent github repo.
+They were later on moved to this repo so that all files are within this repo.
+Please se the Screen Shot file at butAnswersDoAppen/D1/Screen Shot over the submission time of files at 13.30.37.png for the correct submission time of the files.

+# D2
+The halftime report can be found at butAnswersDoAppen/Halvtidsrapport.docx.
+Note that the uppload date is invalid.
+The file were correctly upploaded to a diffrent github repo.
+They were later on moved to this repo so that all files are within this repo.
+Please se the Screen Shot file at butAnswersDoAppen/D1/Screen Shot over the submission time of files at 13.30.37.png for the correct submission time of the file.

 # Unit Tests
 The code for the unitTests can be found at butAnswersDoAppen/app/src/test/java/com/example/vbrigel/app00/ExampleUnitTest.java.